-In 2018, Zviad served as Assistant to a Member (MEP) at the European Parliament’s Security and Defense Subcommittee, where his portfolio included security and political affairs in Central and Eastern Europe as well as the United States.
-In 2017, as a Research Fellow at the NATO Defense College in Rome, he focused on the Black Sea as part of Western-Russian relations.
+Previously, Zviad has served as Assistant to a Member (MEP) at the European Parliament’s Security and Defense Subcommittee, where he covered security and political affairs in Central and Eastern Europe, Russia, as well as EU-US relations.
+In 2017, as a Research Fellow at the NATO Defense College in Rome, Zviad developed policy recommendations for NATO’s enhanced operations in the Black Sea.

-In 2017-18, he co-led two editions of the Eurasia Leadership Trek, with the Center for Asia Leadership, exploring political, economic and security climate in the wider Black Sea countries, with graduate students from The Fletcher School, Harvard and MIT.
-In addition, Zviad was an organizing committee member for the European Conference 2018 at Harvard, the largest of its kind in North America.
+In 2017-18, Zviad co-led two editions of the Eurasia Leadership Trek, with a Cambridge-based Center for Asia Leadership, exploring political, economic, and security climate in the wider Black Sea countries, with mid-career professionals from The Fletcher School, Harvard, and MIT.
+Besides, Zviad served on an organizing committee for the European Conference 2018 at Harvard, the largest of its kind in North America.
 In 2017, he was selected as one of fifteen New Security Leaders of the Warsaw Security Forum and received Forbes Georgia’s 30 Under 30 recognition in 2018.

-In 2014-16, Zviad was a Political Correspondent at Georgia Today newspaper and worked as a Social Media Coordinator and Blogger at the Open Society Georgia Foundation’s Media development project.
-In 2012-15, he founded and pro bono led youth NGO, Society XXI and Free Generation for Georgia, to promote Georgia’s integration into Western institutions.
+During the 2011-2016 period, Zviad’s positions included a Political Correspondent at Georgia Today newspaper, a Social Media Coordinator at the Open Society Foundation’s media development project in Georgia.
+He has also founded, and pro bono led youth NGOs to promote Georgia’s integration into Western institutions.

-Zviad holds a MALD degree from The Fletcher School and B.A. in Political Science (with Honors) from Sokhumi State University in Tbilisi.
-A dedicated jazz fan, he is passionate about hosting a jazz event in his hometown, Gali (Abkhazia), when Georgia is reunited.
+Zviad Adzinbaia holds a Master of Arts in Law and Diplomacy degree from the Fletcher School with a focus on international security and Euro-Atlantic relations.
+He has earned his Bachelor of Arts in Political Science (with Honors) from the Sokhumi State University in Tbilisi.
+Firmly believing in the power of art in security and diplomacy, Zviad is passionate about hosting a jazz event in his hometown, Gali (Abkhazia), when Georgia is reunited.